beercan1989/substeps-restdriver/README.md

 + Bug fixing
 + Other enhancements

+## Changes coming in 0.0.6
++ Ability to extract data
++ Ability to set named path parameters, both manual and extracted data
++ Ability to assert based on extracted data

 ## Changes in 0.0.5
 + Ability to send a list of json objects in the body
 + Ability to send json loaded from a file or url in the body